marcgg/marcgg.github.com/_posts/2012-10-22-custom-slider-ios-rubymotion.md

 you can look at the whole project on [github](https://github.com/marcgg/rubymotion-custom-slider).
-It is compiling and working as I write this article, but keep in mind that rubymotion is a fast moving project and it might not be the case in a few months.
+It is compiling and working as I write this article, but keep in mind that RubyMotion is a fast moving project and it might not be the case in a few months.